-The best hotel on the French Riviera is the Grand-Hotel du Cap-Ferrat, a Four Seasons Hotel located near the small town of Saint Jean Cap Ferrat.
+The best hotel on the French Riviera is the Grand-Hôtel du Cap-Ferrat, a Four Seasons Hotel located near the small town of Saint Jean Cap Ferrat.
 Set in Belle Epoque splendor, in a building that dates back to the 1800s, this ultra-luxury hotel offers everything you would expect of the very best Four Seasons hotel, but with a sprinkle of French chic.

-The main building is a majestic white palace and inside the foyer, you are welcomed into a realm of white marble and pillars.
+The main building is a majestic white palace.
+Inside the foyer, you are welcomed into a realm of white marble and pillars.
 Above you, ornate high ceilings showcase the most beautiful chandeliers; a mix of crystal and silver Belle Epoque style lanterns.
-Merino glass chandeliers decorate the adjoining bar and the walls throughout the hotel are decorated with stunning artwork.
+Merino glass chandeliers decorate the adjoining bar, and the walls throughout the hotel are decorated with stunning artwork.

 Check-in takes place on one of the plush white sofas in this magnificent foyer, which overlooks the sea across a cloud of soft treetops.
 This is not the kind of place where one has the stress of standing at a desk!
-Following check-in, it is worth taking a tour of the hotel to ensure you don’t miss out on the wine cellar packed full of almost priceless bottles of vintage wines; the route to the beach club; or the tunnels that lead to the spa, adorned with photos of past visitors like Roger Moore and Liza Minelli.
-Winston Churchill caught my eye (well-known for his penchant for champagne), it tickled me that he too had enjoyed a tipple on the terrace of this fabulous hotel.
+Following check-in, it is worth taking a tour of the hotel to ensure you don’t miss out on the wine cellar packed full of almost priceless bottles of vintage wines; the route to the beach club; or the tunnels that lead to the spa, adorned with photos and signatures of past visitors like Roger Moore and Liza Minelli.
+Winston Churchill caught my eye (well-known for his penchant for champagne).
+It tickled me that he, too, had enjoyed a tipple on the terrace of this fabulous hotel.

 Rooms are either in the main historic building with views out to sea or back inland towards the pine woods or in a newer building that must have been modeled on the Thunderbirds house.
 The latter, more modern rooms, offer marvelous large balconies but lack the history.

-In the main building, the historic rooms have wooden floors and white walls with pelmet detailing and large marble bathrooms.
+In the main building, the historic rooms have wooden floors and white walls with pelmet detailing, and large marble bathrooms.
 Both rooms and suites have a similar crisp white finish with a touch of mint in the soft furnishings.
 They form the perfect backdrop to the immense views; the blue sky, the grounds, and the deep blue sea.
-Balconies in the main building are mainly Romeo and Juliette except for the large suites which offer a terrace.
-As day turns to night, the sea view rooms are perfectly positioned to absorb the sound of the live band which plays on the patio below.
+Balconies in the main building are mainly Romeo and Juliette except for the suites, which offer a terrace.
+As day turns to night, the sea view rooms are perfectly positioned to absorb the live band’s sound, which plays on the patio below.
 There is something very special about getting ready for a night out with the window swung open and jazz wafting in on the breeze.

-Their more modern Thunderbirds building is a mix of crazy curves decked in wood, hidden beneath the pines.
+Their more modern Thunderbirds building is a mix of crazy curves and glass lifts hidden beneath the pines.
 This is where you will find modern but equally stunning rooms with either a large balcony or their own private swimming pool.
 It is worth noting that these pools are not those little dip in and out plunge pools.
-The pools in these suites are large enough to swim in and each pool is set among rocky outcrops with an infinity view at the end, looking out to the horizon.
-Inside, these rooms have a white marble finish although the feel is definitely modern instead of historic.
+The pools in these suites are large enough to swim in, and each pool is set among rocky outcrops with an infinity view at the end, looking out to the horizon.
+Inside, these rooms have a white marble finish, although the feel is definitely modern instead of historic.
 We offer a more detailed review discussing which room is best at Grand-Hotel du Cap-Ferrat, a Four Seasons Hotel separately.

 Back in the main building, well, actually under the main building, and reached by an impressive tunnel that feels like it should be featured in a Bond movie, you will find an amazing Spa.
 While I didn’t use the spa on this stay, I did last time, and the results were astounding.
-The Grand Hotel Spa is the first hotel to offer Dr. Burgener’s incredible collagen firming treatment which is simply unbelievable in its results.
+The Grand Hotel Spa is the first hotel to offer Dr. Burgener’s incredible collagen firming treatment, which offers unbelievable results.
 Aimed at postponing the need for cosmetic surgery, her treatments stimulate the collagen in your face with light, sound (high pitched), and electricity.
-I have to admit that I was quite fearful of having a machine rolled over my face but the treatment is not at all uncomfortable.
-Post-treatment expect your skin to positively glow.
+I have to admit that I was quite fearful of having a machine rolled over my face, but the treatment is not uncomfortable, and post-treatment, your skin will positively glow.